-Your adventure starts with a reliable private pick-up service: your personal guide and a driver of a private car take you to your hotel.
-You will also be given a cell phone with credit already added, so you can keep in contact with your guide and friends and family back home.
+Your adventure starts with a reliable private pick-up service: your personal guide and a driver of a private van take you to your hotel.

 Tiananmen Square is now separated from the Forbidden City by a multilane street, but in ancient times it was part of the Imperial Court.
 The Heavenly Peace Gate in the southern end is similar to the palace buildings.
 The Palace Museum, as Forbidden City is also called, has some very interesting exhibitions in the side courts, make sure you ask your travel advisor or guide.

 Our Hutong Experience takes you to the narrow alleyways and for a walk along the bank of Houhai Lake.
 On a visit to a local family you learn to make dumplings and share a meal with them, while chatting about their life.
 Afterwards, a short stop at a local cricket enthusiast’s home gives you a brief introduction to the secrets of this age old hobby.

 Mutianyu section of the Great Wall is our choice for this epic experience because it is not only less crowded than Badaling, but also has most watch towers.
 They add a pleasing rhythm to the wall as it disappears to the distance.
 A cable car ride allows you to arrive fresh and you can spend as much time as you like on the top.
 A toboggan ride is available for an exhilarating end to the visit; or you can take the cable car.

 On the way back in your private car you can have a rest while digesting the satisfying lunch from a great local restaurant, one that has hosted world leaders.

 After a flight to Chengdu this morning, your local guide will take you to experience local culture.
 Wu Hou Temple is dedicated to one of the most famous people who have ever lived in Chengdu, Marquis of Wu.
 The gardens are particularly charming.